aio-libs/aiozipkin/examples/microservices/README.rst

 Example of microservices project using aiohttp_.
 There are 5 services, which calls each other to serve request.
 You can explore traces and services interconnection in Zipkin UI.
-This demo uses new aiohttp features available only in >= 3.0.0 version and python 3.7 contex variables.
+This demo uses new aiohttp features available only in >= 3.0.0 version and python 3.7 context variables.

 Installation